JamieBradders/owasp-app-sensor-node/README.md

 ## ⚠️ Detect Activity and Log

-This module simply provides a helper method called `log()` which takes a detection code as an argument.
+This module simply provides a helper method called `log()` which takes two arguments - a detection code and an optional custom error message, both should be a string.
 The method looks up the supplied code and returns a message.
 Note that this module doesn't contain the logic required to know when to trigger a log, it simply acts a mechanism to carry out the logging.

 Overtime the module will account for all of the [OWASP AppSensor Detection Codes](https://www.owasp.org/index.php/AppSensor_DetectionPoints) but there are currently only two, see below: